-Forms for data submission and explanatory items are found on the ICP Forests web page, at http://www.icp-forests.org/Manual.htm.
-The quality information from the labs has to be sent together with the PLD, DEM and, in the case of optional data, DEO forms to the data centre using the submission form "XX2008DP.LQA".
-The forms and related explanatory items are available at the ICP Forests and FutMon webpages.
+Forms for data submission and explanatory items are found on the ICP Forests web page, at https://icp-forests.org/documentation/.
+The quality information from the labs has to be sent together with the PLD and DEM forms to the data centre using the submission form "XX2008DP.LQA".